In recent years, more and more of us have woken up to the problems faced when using and drinking the water supplied to our homes.

 This ion exchange water treatment process can remove almost every magnesium and calcium mineral from your water, helping to protect your home from hard water problems like scale buildup.
 When the resin beads are saturated with hard water ions, the softener system’s resin bed is flushed and replenished in regeneration.

-While a salt-free water softener still prevents scale buildup, it won’t actually result in a different water quality.
+While a salt-free water conditioner still prevents scale buildup, it won’t actually result in a different water quality.
 This is because water is still technically classed as hard after it has been treated in this kind of system, because the hardness minerals are still present, though unable to cause scale.
 Many people prefer salt-free softener systems because they don’t use sodium to soften water.
 You might need this type of softener if you’re on a low-sodium diet.

 What Issues do Water Softeners Address?